brewchetta/pair-programming-challenges-061520/04-active-record-agents/README.md

 - When building methods in the agent and organization models, try and utilize the relationship methods given by ActiveRecord

 - You can utilize the seeds file to quickly recreate a new group of agents and organizations to test usinge `rake db:seed` in the terminal

+- To test your methods, you can call `rake console` in the terminal